MateiG/Finding-Tennis-Ball/README.md

 # Notes

-The program finds whatever you trained the graph on
+The program finds whatever you trained the graph on, not neccessarily tennis balls.